With an enormous growth of 52% year-over-year in Q1 of 2016, Google Shopping has become a hot ticket item for all eCommerce stores.

 Main Scope: This is the main feed that contains all the information about your product catalogue that will be sent out to Google Merchant Center.
 It must be uploaded in an .XML or .TXT format.

-It’s mandatory for this Google Shopping feed to contain these fields: id, title, description, link, image_link, price, condition, availability, brand, and google_product_category.
+It’s mandatory for this Google Shopping feed to contain these fields: id, title, description, link, image_link, price, condition, availability, identifier_exists, brand, and gtin.

 For apparel retailers the required fields also include: age_group, gender, color, size, material, and pattern.